 Obtaining a Court Order

-The final step in the legal separation process is obtaining a court order that formalizes the terms of the separation.
+Finally, obtaining a court order formalizes the terms of the separation in how to get a legal separation without a lawyer.
 This typically involves submitting the signed separation agreement to the court for approval and entry of a final judgment of legal separation.

 Varying State Requirements